sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/jwt/README.md

 }
 ```

+What keeps Miles from successfuly impersonating Wayne?

-The JWT signature is calculated by combining the data from the header and the payload and using a secret key to make a hash with them.
+JWT signatures are calculated by combining the data from the header and the payload and using a secret key to make a hash out of them.
+Since the user doesn't have this secret key, they won't be able to recalculate an accurate hash.

 The reason this is important is JWTs aren't encrypted; the base64 encoding they use can easily be read by client code.
 If anything in the header or payload is tampered with, the signature will no longer match and any server receiving the JWT will know that it was tampered with.
-This allows the server to store sensitive information like user IDs in JWTs with the client and have confidence that any JWTs received from a user are authentic.
+This allows the server to store information like user IDs in JWTs with the client and be confident that any JWTs received from users are authentic.

 ## Generating JWTs

 The most popular node library for generating JWTs is [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken).
-It has a variety of features, but the basic usage for generating a JWT looks like this:
+It has a variety of features, but the basic JWT generation looks like this:

 ```js
 const data = {